tommasocarluccio/IOT_Leaf/README.md

 ``
 python3 conf_ip.py -sc=192.168.1.130:8080 -br=192.168.1.130:1883 -gr=192.168.1.130:3000
 ``

+For setting ngrok, use the configuration file:
+> ngrok.yml
 #### Run the services

 Scripts have similar structure and they require to be individually launched, indicating the configuration file.